wollnyst/dotbot-apt-get/README.md

 # Dotbot apt-get Plugin

-For use with [dotbot](https://github.com/anishathalye/dotbot), this plugin allows one to list ones favorite apt-get packages to make setting up a new system that much easier.
+For use with [dotbot](https://github.com/anishathalye/dotbot), this plugin allows one to easily install or upgrade a list of apt-get packages.

 ## Usage